Buffett succession gains clarity as Berkshire promotes Abel, Jain

 (Reuters) - Berkshire Hathaway Inc (BRKa.N) on Wednesday promoted two of its top executives, Gregory Abel and Ajit Jain, adding them to its board and cementing their status as the most likely successors to Warren Buffett atop the conglomerate.

-Abel, 55, the chief executive of Berkshire Hathaway Energy, was named Berkshire’s vice chairman for non-insurance business operations, while Jain, 66, Berkshire’s top insurance executive, was named vice chairman for insurance operations.
+Abel, 55, chief executive officer of Berkshire Hathaway Energy, was named Berkshire’s vice chairman for non-insurance business operations, while Jain, 66, Berkshire’s top insurance executive, was named vice chairman for insurance operations.

-Buffett, 87, will remain chairman and chief executive, and Charlie Munger, 94, who has worked at Buffett’s side for more than four decades, will keep his vice chairman post.
+Buffett, 87, will remain chairman and CEO of the roughly $500 billion conglomerate he has run since 1965.
+Charlie Munger, 94, who has worked at Buffett’s side for more than four decades, will stay vice chairman.

-Both will continue handling major capital allocation and investment decisions, including acquisitions, for Omaha, Nebraska-based Berkshire, which Buffett has run since 1965.
+Both will continue handling major capital allocation and investment decisions, including acquisitions, for the Omaha, Nebraska-based Berkshire, though they have reduced their responsibilities in recent years as they have gotten older.

 “It is probably fair to say it’s not just the Warren and Charlie show any more,” said David Rolfe, who oversees $5 billion of assets at Wedgewood Partners Inc in St. Louis, whose largest holding is Berkshire.